RaihanAminRana/RaihanAminRana.github.io/_pages/about.md

 - Secured 1st position in the Dhaka region at Bangladesh Physics Olympiad (*2019*).

 # 💻 Internships
 - *June 2024 - July 2024*,  Neural Semiconductor Ltd.
-  <p>Industrial Attachment</p>
+  Industrial Attachment
-  <p>A week-long program to explore the potential of the semiconductor industry in Bangladesh and gain familiarity
- with industry projects related to analog integrated circuits and digital VLSI.</p>
+  A week-long program to explore the potential of the semiconductor industry in Bangladesh and gain familiarity with industry projects related to analog integrated circuits and digital VLSI.
 - *October 2025*, Taru Projukti (PCB Manufacturing)
-  <p>Industrial Visit</p>
+  Industrial Visit
-  <p>Three days long program to understand the chemical process of manufacturing a PCB.</p>
+  Three days long program to understand the chemical process of manufacturing a PCB.

 # 📝 Publications